Abaco Islands: Hurricane Dorian

 On 1 September 2019, Hurricane Dorian made landfall on Elbow Cay in the Abaco Islands at 16:40 UTC with winds of 185 mph and wind gusts up to 225 mph, tying Dorian with the 1935 Labor Day hurricane as the strongest landfalling Atlantic hurricane on record.
-There are reports of major damage throughout the islands which has been described as "catastrophic damage" and "pure hell".
+Reports of major damage throughout the islands were described as "catastrophic damage" and "pure hell".

 75 percent of the island's homes were damaged or destroyed.
 The total cost of Hurricane Dorian's impacts and effects on The Bahamas was $3.4 billion.
 As of October 18, 2019, there were 67 confirmed deaths as a result of Hurricane Dorian, with 282 people still missing.
 The damage also impacted the homes and assets of another 29,472 people.
 Hurricane Dorian wreaked havoc on Grand Bahama and Abaco, with damaging winds and storm surges, as well as the island of New Providence.
 The $3.4 billion in damages, losses, and additional costs were split as follows: 72 percent damage, 21 percent losses, and 7% additional costs, with the private sector absorbing nearly 90 percent of total losses.
 Abaco was responsible for 87% of the losses and 76% of the damage.